-These two elements, energy transition and QI, are combined in the project Strengthening Quality Infrastructure for Renewable Energy and Energy Efficiency, a Triangular Cooperation experience between Mexico and Germany as providers and Cuba and the Dominican Republic as recipients.
+One of the instruments countries' count with for this transformation is Quality Infrastructure (QI).
+The concept refers to the set of legal regulations and institutions that a State creates to certify, in accordance with internationally and Energy Efficiency, a Triangular Cooperation experience between Mexico and Germany as providers and Cuba and the Dominican Republic as recipients.
 This project, launched in 2018, is based on a bilateral collaboration program between Germany and Mexico called Sustainable Energy that has been in force since 2013.
 Through various technical cooperation exchanges, the German National Metrology Institute (PTB by its German acronym) and several Mexican institutions are working to advance Mexico's transition to more sustainable energy.